 Significance

-At present, only symptomatic treatments exist for AD, with no disease modifying therapies available.
-Therefore, continued study of the molecular mechanisms are critical for gaining a broader understanding of disease progression and establishing viable treatment strategies.
-If you are interested in joining the research effort, please contact Dr. Andis Klegeris (andis.klegeris@ubc.ca) for more information.
+Currently, no effective disease-modifying therapies are available for AD.
+Therefore, continued studies of the molecular mechanisms of this disorder are critical to gain a deeper understanding of disease progression and develop viable treatment strategies.
+If you are interested in contributing to this research, please contact Dr. Andis Klegeris at andis.klegeris@ubc.ca for more information.